Laser-wolf51/cloudio/README.md

 master-slave architecture).
 Including a generic framework which handles most of the app activity.

-This project is written in C++(std 11) and uses multi-threading, OOD, networking, design patterns, Bash-scripting, makefiles, configuration files, NBD, and other tools.
+This project is written in C++(std 11) and uses multi-threading, networking, design patterns, Bash-scripts, makefiles, configuration files, Linux NBD, and other tools.

 # Main added values & abilities of this app:
 Cheap - a lot of free storage space already exists in each device.